PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/297-q4-2020-progress-report.md

 8-bit and 4-bit formats are assigned a buffer width that is not divisible by 2.
-Given that the code just forced it to be even (almost certainly not correct) and was some kind of workaround dating back 13 years I\'m opting to remove it.
-If someone can give me an example of a game that is broken without this code I\'ll look into it again but it seems like a fairly rare condition.
+Given that the code just forced it to be even (almost certainly not correct) and was some kind of workaround dating back 13 years I'm opting to remove it.
+If someone can give me an example of a game that is broken without this code I'll look into it again but it seems like a fairly rare condition.

 Fixes graphical issues in Galaxy Angel.